djolodjolo23/Advanced-data-structures-and-algorithms---A1/README.md

 - The src package contains sub-packages for each problem.
 In each sub-package there is a main class with a main method inside where the code can be compiled and executed.
+- Helper and Timer classes are responsible for calculations and time measurements.
+- AlgorithmInit is an interface implemented by all the algorithms with init() method, to be able to use it when working with generic method for creating a list of algorithms with different array sizes.
+- CSVExporter is a class I used for exporting the data to csv file and using it for graphs and report.
+- Testing classes can be ignored, I used these to perform tests on different array sizes.

 - Problem 1:
   - Union find object is created and the array is initiated with the init() method.
 The method makeUnion() or connected() can be called for any two elements in the array.